 I still remember my first encounter with Tenacious D. It was 2001, I was 17 years old and a senior in high school.
-My dad had joined a CD club for some reason (holy shit, remember CD clubs?), and after he picked out a bunch of stuff for himself, he had one or two spots left over for me, to get to his 15 Free CDs or whatever it was at the time.
+My dad had joined a CD club for some reason (holy crap, remember CD clubs?), and after he picked out a bunch of stuff for himself, he had one or two spots left over for me, to get to his 15 Free CDs or whatever it was at the time.
 Never having heard of Tenacious D, or even knowing that Jack Black was in the band, I ordered the debut CD on a whim based off the fact that nothing else in the order brochure seemed even remotely worthy to my awful teenage taste in music.
 Flash forward to when the CD arrived in the mail.
 I listened to it twice all the way through the first night I had it.
 Probably listened to it all the way through the next night too.
 And again that weekend.
 And again two dozen more times before I would get my high school diploma.
 And it kept staying funny/awesome all through college.
 I would annoyingly quote the entire Drive-Thru sketch word-for-word.
 It was pretty much a perfect album.
 Then I sought out their HBO show.
 Then I started downloading bootleg live tracks.
 I don’t know where it is now, but somewhere in my parents house is the Official Tenacious D Cum Rag, unicorn and all.
 I went to Pick of Destiny opening weekend in theaters (I LIKED IT), and in a time of digital downloads, I still ordered the Deluxe CD version of the Pick of Destiny soundtrack, which came with a bonus T-shirt, Tarot cards, and a replica Satan pick.
 I may have given their latest album a lukewarm review, but it has plenty of moments of greatness, here and there.
 I liked it more than I disliked it.
 One thing I had never done in all my years of D fandom, though, was see them live.
 Until this past weekend…

 One thing worth noting before I get to the actual show review; is the rest of the audience.
 Having never been to a Tenacious D show, nor interacted with any D fans outside of my group of friends, I quickly realized how douchey their fanbase really is.
 I shouldn’t be surprised, though, given a lot of the content of their songs.
 It’s comedy rock, but it’s also stoner rock.
 But the people who came to see the show aren’t like the eco-friendly, outdoorsy type of stoners; they’re the college level, fat, “get high while watching Adult Swim” type of stoners.
 The unproductive kind of stoners.
 For every one person who admires the tongue-in-cheek mythical bravado of The D, there are 20 more people who are just there to laugh at the weed jokes.
 The girl standing right behind me said, out loud, “I am so high on this weed right now!
 Huhuhuhuhuh”.
 When I turned around she was wearing a hemp-looking sundress, a Bob Marley shirt, and had the glossed over smiling face of a mentally retarded person.
 It’s like she came right out of an 80-year-old conservative man’s stereotype of what a pot smoking girl should look like.
 In fact, it’s almost like I time traveled to Southern Illinois University via 2004, right in the middle of my stay in college.
 Not since then have I seen such a condensed gathering of ugly people with dreadlocks and Grateful Dead tie-dye t-shirts still muttering phrases out loud along the lines of “I’m gonna toke up so hard in this bitch” or “Wouldn’t it be righteous if JB busted out a fat bowl right in the middle of the set? huhuhuhuhuh.”
 I forgot that these kind of people even existed, now that I’ve been part of the grown up world for 6 years or so.
-I’m all for legalizing marijuana (for many reasons), but the dreadlocked hippie guy who just mentioned “4:20″ makes me wish it would stay illegal just out of spite.
+I’m all for legalizing marijuana (for many reasons), but the dreadlocked hippie guy who just mentioned “4:20” makes me wish it would stay illegal just out of spite.
 We get it, you smoke weed.
 You don’t have to say out loud that you smoke weed.
 The fact that your shirt has black light felt on it is indication enough that you smoke weed.
 I don’t think you’re any cooler because you do the illegal thing that almost everybody else has also done.
-So, shut the fuck up, you annoying dolt.
+So, shut the hell up, you annoying dolt.

 One thing I’ve always wondered, though, is when you’re in your group of friends and you’re like the ONE stoner guy with the dreadlocks, and the hemp necklace, and the tie-dye t-shirts, and that’s kind of your “cool” look among your friends… And then you go to a concert like this and you see 100 other people who also have dreadlocks and are wearing tie-dye t-shirts… Do you get a warm feeling inside that you’re fitting in in the world, like you’re among your people…? …Or does it feel like you’re a tool who has conformed to the stereotypical look of every other stoner douchebag who took the attitude too far…?
 “Whoa… that’s what I look like…?”
 Or are you just so high you think a bunch of spiritual copies of yourself are walking around the concert? …Probably the last one.